 Module 4 - Chest X-Ray Interpretation of bones and soft tissues, Chest X-Ray review areas, Chest X-Ray approaches to common clinical scenarios

-Module 4 - X-Ray Interpretation of the face, skull, abdomen & paediatric points including NAI
+Module 8 - X-Ray Interpretation of the face, skull, abdomen & paediatric points.

-Australian Society of Medical Imaging and Radiation Therapy: 30 CPD points
+Australian Society of Medical Imaging and Radiation Therapy: 15 CPD Credits per day Formal Education

 College of Intensive Care Medicine: Pre-course learning: Category 1A: Passive Self Learning, 1 point per hour.
 Lectures: Category 2A: Passive Group Learning, 1 point per hour.
 Facilitated discussions, Workshops: Category 2B: Active or Interactive Small Group Learning Activities, 2 points per hour.

 New Zealand Institute of Medical Radiation Technology: 10 CPD credits (Group 2.4)

 Royal Australian College of General Practitioners: 40 CPD activity points.